dnaumenko/learning_notes/math/set_theory/basics.md

 (a,b) = \{\{a\}, \{a,b\}\}
 $$

+The defition of the _Cartesian_ product is a set of all ordered pairs (x, y) with x in X and y in Y.

 ## Relation

 Relation could be formulated in terms of pairs in such way that if there is a relation between $a$ and $b$, we assume that there is an ordered pair $(a, b)$.
 So in Set Theory (even if we don't really know what does the relationship means) we define it as a set of ordered pairs.